We've just launched 1-Click Posting & Scheduling. View all our latest updates.

 Why Choppity Is Our #1 Pick for Sermon Clips

 Choppity is an AI-powered video editor built for turning long-form video into short, social-ready clips.
-What makes it the top pick for churches isn't just speed-it's the combination of context-aware AI clipping and a full editing suite that lets your team refine every clip before it goes live.
+What makes it the top pick for churches isn't just speed — it's context-aware AI that understands sermon structure, plus a full editing suite your volunteers can actually use without video training.

 Choppity homepage screenshot